epwalsh/pomo.nvim/README.md

 - `:TimerStop [TIMERID]` to stop a running timer, e.g. `:TimerStop 1`.
 If no ID is given, the latest timer is stopped.

+- `:TimerRepeat TIMELIMIT REPETITIONS [NAME]` to start a repeat timer, e.g. `:TimerRepeat 10s 2` to repeat a 10 second timer twice.

 ## Setup

 To setup pomo.nvim you just need to call `require("pomo").setup({ ... })` with the desired options.
 Here are some examples using different plugin managers.
 The full set of [configuration options](#configuration-options) are listed below.